 Summary

 The CI project provides the starting point for all OPNFV development activities.
 It starts by integrating stable versions of basic upstream projects, and from there creates a full development environment for OPNFV including automatic builds and basic verification.

+The following list shows all basic tasks, and explains whether they are part of the basic integration project.

-Select a basic set of upstream projects to be integrated in the first step
+Select a basic set of upstream projects to be integrated in the first step -> start with input from F2F, adjust only if necessary.

-Select a basic hardware definition for the build servers and for the basic verification
+Select a basic hardware definition for the build servers and for the basic verification -> start with selection by LF.

-Select the tools for code repository, build processes and automation
+Select the tools for code repository, build processes and automation -> start with selection by LF.

-Define the image formats for code deployment in the test environment
+Define the image formats for code deployment in the test environment -> move to new separate project: “Infrastructure deployment”

-Define the branching rules for the code repositories
+Define the branching rules for the code repositories -> part of the development process defined by TSC

-Provide the code repositories
+Provide the code repositories -> will be done by LF.

-Integrate the basic set of upstream projects
+Integrate the basic set of upstream projects OK.
+Basic integration project

-Implement build process for developers
+Implement build process for developers -> start off with basic build tools, later move to new separate project: “Build environment” if better tools are needed.

-Implement automatic build process on central servers
+Implement automatic build process on central servers -> start off with basic build tools, later move to new separate project: “Build environment” if better tools are needed.

-Provide or implement basic test objects (VNFs and VNFM, NFVO)
+Provide or implement basic test objects (VNFs and VNFM, NFVO) -> will be covered by a project from test&performance team (VNFs come from “VNF deployment test cases”)

 Provide necessary OPNFV glue code to integrate different upstream project codes.
+OK.
+Basic integration project

-Implement automatic process for basic verification of the build images on central servers
+Implement automatic process for basic verification of the build images on central servers -> move to new separate project: “Build and test automation” (?)

-Implement the process for continuous upgrade to newer versions of upstream projects
+Implement the process for continuous upgrade to newer versions of upstream projects -> cover by project “Simultaneous Release” and development process.

-Implement the process for adding more upstream projects to the automated build and verification
+Implement the process for adding more upstream projects to the automated build and verification -> cover by second part “Continuous Integration”

-Execute the continuous automated builds and basic verification
+Execute the continuous automated builds and basic verification -> cover by second part “Continuous Integration”

-The above topics interlink to each other very closely, so they are bundled in a single project.
+The above topics interlink to each other very closely.
+In principle the following projects together provide the CI:

+Basic Integration

+Build Environment & Infrastructure Deployment & Continuous Integration

+Simultaneous Release

+Additional Inputs come from

+Linux Foundation existing infrastructure

+Development process (TSC)

+Test&Performance

+Missing work items?

+??

+Next Steps:

+Update project proposal “Basic Integration”

+Create project plan

+Create other project proposals

+Subsections to be updated after decision on the project split…..

 Basic set of upstream projects